jaredtking/heartbeat/README.md

 * Cron jobs and background services

 Verify that services are running by receiving alerts when something fails or does not execute.
 Pulses can be sent whenever a task has finished with a simple ``curl`` call to Heartbeat.
+Then an alert may be setup to occur if a job does not finish within an hour, for example.

 * Usage metrics